 |Warranty||10 years||20 years||20 years||15 years||Lifetime|

-Leesa Mattress is an all-foam mattress that stands at 10 inches tall.
-It is made of three layers.
-And they are designed to provide pressure point support, temperature control, and support.
-So let’s take a look.
+The Leesa Mattress is an all-foam three-layered mattress that stands at 10 inches tall.
+It is designed to provide pressure point support and temperature control for those that sleep hotter.

 Top layer: 2″ Cooling Avena® Foam

 The top layer is made from a bouncy, latex-like material called Avena® Foam.
-This layer provides airflow for better temperature control.
-It cools your body as you sleep, helping you avoid those nasty night sweats.
+This layer provides airflow for better temperature control that cools you as you sleep.

 Second layer: 2″ Contouring Memory Foam